 Despite the recent technical advances described in the previous paragraph, handheld MSOT can be substantially improved.
-One advance would be to integrate US into the handheld device, in order to allow truly multimodal imaging allowing for accurate image registration between the two modalities, in analogy to implementations developed in small animal imaging (50).
+One advance would be to integrate US into the handheld device, to allow truly multimodal imaging allowing for accurate image registration between the two modalities, in analogy to implementations developed in small-animal imaging (50).
 Another improvement would be to reduce the effects of wavelength- and depth-dependent fluence attenuation on the optoacoustic images (36).
-This would be particularly important for accurately calculating oxygen saturation (SO2) maps, especially since it has been shown that SO2 images based on linear unmixing become inaccurate with increasing depth (36).
-It may also be useful to include absorption of melanin in MSOT unmixing, in order to improve imaging of skin oxygenation.
+This would be particularly important for accurately calculating oxygen saturation (SO2) maps, especially as it has been shown that SO2 images based on linear unmixing become inaccurate with increasing depth (36).
+It may also be useful to include absorption of melanin in MSOT unmixing, to improve imaging of skin oxygenation.

-Overall, MSOT allowed individualized label-free readings of vascularization/angiogenesis patterns in high-resolution, enabling understanding of parameters not only on a per tumor level but even within the intra-tumoral environment, revealing variations in the tumor spatial heterogeneity amongst tumors.
-High peripheral TBV values and weak intra-tumoral TBV contributions were preliminary shown to differentiate tumors from adjacent non-malignant tissues in a broad range of tumor sizes; nevertheless achieving highest TBV contrast in smaller tumors.
+Overall, MSOT allowed individualized label-free readings of vascularization/angiogenesis patterns in high-resolution, enabling understanding of parameters not only on a per tumor level but even within the intratumoral environment, revealing variations in the tumor spatial heterogeneity among tumors.
+High peripheral TBV values and weak intratumoral TBV contributions were preliminarily shown to differentiate tumors from adjacent nonmalignant tissues in a broad range of tumor sizes; nevertheless achieving highest TBV contrast in smaller tumors.
 Understanding this spatial tumor heterogeneity may provide valuable insights into breast cancer pathogenesis, progression, and response to treatment.
 Some tumors exhibited strong Hb signals, indicative of tumor hypoxia.
 In the future, careful analysis of Hb and inferred tissue hypoxia may be useful in assessing functional aspects of tumors.
-Moreover, oxygenated hemoglobin, HbO2, flare has been suggested as an early predictor of neo-adjuvant chemotherapy (46).
+Moreover, HbO2 flare has been suggested as an early predictor of neoadjuvant chemotherapy (46).
 High-resolution HbO2 imaging afforded by MSOT may lead to more precise localization of these signals in relation to the tumors, possibly improving the overall accuracy of the observation.
-In the future, we expect improvements in the quantification of spectral components, especially in regard to correcting for the effects of depth- and wavelengthdependent fluence effects on the data collected (36) and relation of the patterns observed to diagnostic and theranostic applications.
+In the future, we expect improvements in the quantification of spectral components, especially in regard to correcting for the effects of depth- and wavelength-dependent fluence effects on the data collected (36) and relation of the patterns observed to diagnostic and theranostic applications.